By Ilona Costin posted December 10th, 2018

 Sensei Ilona took and passed her 3rd Dan (Sandan) at the K2 Crawley during the International course.
 Sensei Ilona took the 3rd Dan basics in her stride and performed very well in both Kata and Kumite.
 It was a difficult grading as not many people passed.
+The examiners were Imura Sensei and Kobayashi Sensei with Mai Shina Sensei observing.
 Congratulations to Sensei Ilona.

 By Rowland Costin posted May 10th, 2018

 At the JKA May International Course in the K2 Crawley, Sensei Ilona took and passed her International D License Instruction License.
 This was quite a difficult exam in front of a panel of Sensei from Japan, including Kobyashi Sensei 7th Dan, Ohta Sensei 7th Dan and Imura Sensei 7th Dan.
 This License allows Sensei Ilona to teach nationally in the UK at other clubs.
 Our congratulations to Sensei Ilona.

 At the Internattional course in the K2 Leisure centre in Crawley, Sensei Rowland took and passed his JKA International Referee (D License level) in front of a panel of Sensei from Japan, including Kobyashi Sensei 7th Dan, Ohta Sensei 7th Dan and Imura Sensei 7th Dan. .
 This License allows Sensei Rowland to referee at both National and International competitions.
 Congratulations to Sensei Rowland.

 Well done to the Saikyou squad who competed in the East London Competition today.
 Everyone tried really had and performed well.
 Special congratulations to: Oliwia Semla, Double Gold; Nathan Thomson, Double Bronze; Oliver Ford, Bronze in Kata and Nathan Ford Bronze in Kumite.
 Well done to all.